Chicago Hospital for Women and Children: Nursing

 After receiving $25,000 for the rebuilding of the hospital by The Relief Aid Society of Chicago, in 1873, a house was purchased, renovated, and enlarged for the hospital, and a building on the property became the new medical college.
 The new building also gave Doctor Thompson the chance to provide training for women to become nurses.
 In the hospital's early years the nursing program was not a possibility because of the facility's limited space.
 In 1874, Thompson began directing a nursing school within the hospital.
 All women from the Chicago area, and elsewhere, were allowed to attend lectures and, for practical instruction, to spend a certain number of morning hours in the wards daily.
 This continued until the new building gave better facilities, and since then nurses, whose only occupation was nursing and who could remain in the hospital, were beginning to be taught more in-depth medical procedures and required more training to be part of the nursing occupation.
 Each undergraduate nurse was required to serve in the several departments for two years, in this way, getting the practical instructions, which she needed to perfect herself as a nurse.
 The nurses received training in various medical skills, such as securing and cleaning wounds, administering proper type and dosage of a given medication for patients, and numerous other skills.

 The school grew with the hospital and Thompson taught mass quantities of women who graduated as nurses.
 The nursing school allowed Mary Thompson to set standards, and supervise the educational process, but it also gave training to women in another professional area of medicine.
 A big force that helped push for nurses to be trained in anesthesiology, can be attributed to the highly skilled nurses that were trained through Mary Thompson's nursing program.
 These nurses were sought after by hospitals all over the country.

 On May 8, 1907 a new building for the nursing school was established.
-Dr. Lucy Waite and her assistants supervised the nurses’ training.
+Lucy Waite and her assistants supervised the nurses' training.
 With the new building came more accommodations and a more organized location for the nurses to continue their medical training and education.
 Like the medical college, the nursing program also shut down.
 The program was discontinued due to the over supply of nurses in the field in the year 1931 then reopened on July first, 1936.
 The program ultimately ended in 1988, along with the hospital, due to overwhelming financial issues.